-One of our coaching clients brought this quote to my attention about a decade ago.
-Today I have it pinned to the bulletin board in my office.
+One of our coaching clients brought that quote to my attention about a decade ago.
+Today I have it pinned to the bulletin board in my home office.
 It stops me from squandering my most precious resource: my time.

 Creativity as both a lifestyle and a profession is a daring adventure, and a truly rewarding one.
 To thoroughly love what you do while also being fulfilled financially and emotionally is an aspiration and a challenge.
 That aspiration can become a reality, but it takes lots of hard work, dedication, and some luck that eventually comes from persistently doing the right things.
 Which is why you must remind yourself on a daily basis of what’s actually meaningful to you, and fully commit to the actions that yield progress in that area of your life.

 2. Set up triggers that get you into the rhythm for a routine of creating.

 Maya Angelou only wrote in small hotel rooms.
 Jack Kerouac made sure to touch the ground nine times before sitting down to write.
 And many of the artistic clients we’ve worked with over the years have done everything from meditating, to singing, to running, to doing hour-long weight training sessions immediately prior to working on their creative projects.
 For example, take a look at our client Fay’s morning routine which she says was inspired by the renowned choreographer Twyla Tharp’s morning routine.
 Here’s what she recently told us: